Akshayp0105/Any_Share/README.md

 * 🎤 Share **voice notes**
 * 💬 Share **text**

-All in one place — no limitations.
+All in one place 💯— no limitations🔥.

 ---